tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

 </i></figcaption>
 </figure>

+One approach utilizes LLMs via in-context learning— inserting knowledge corpora into the prompt along with user queries.
+However, responses generated without constraints risk factual inaccuracies or irrelevance, especially for topics beyond training data distributions.

+However, using LLMs in this manner can have certain limitations.
+Most importantly, they may produce inaccurate or irrelevant answers when deviating too far from their training data, a phenomenon known as "hallucination".

+To address this, knowledge retrieval can be incorporated to ground the LLM's responses in factual information from curated sources.
+This is known as Retrieval Augmented Generation

 # How Retrieval Augmented Generation works
-Retrieval augmented generation (RAG) works by combining two main components: a retrieval model and a generation model.
+Retrieval augmented generation (RAG) combines two main components: a retrieval model and a generation model.

-The retrieval model searches and retrieves relevant information from a database or collection of documents.
-It typically uses semantic similarity, representing words or documents as numerical embeddings and calculating the similarity between query embeddings and document embeddings to identify the most relevant information.
+The retrieval model searches external knowledge bases to extract facts relevant to a user's query.
+It represents words and documents as embeddings, calculating similarity between query and document embeddings to retrieve top results.

-Once the retrieval model has retrieved the relevant content, it serves as a knowledge base or reference for the generation model.
-The generation model is typically a large language model (LLM) that takes the retrieved information as input and generates new text based on it.
-The generation model uses the retrieved information to guide the text generation process.
+The generation model—typically a large language model—accepts the retrieved information as input.
+It produces natural language responses guided by this context without direct access to the raw knowledge base.
+This anchoring to concrete facts mitigates generation of incorrect statements compared to relying solely on the LLM.

 ![Retrieval Augmented Generation](/images/2023-06-25-retrieval-qa.svg)

-## Advantages of RAG over LLM-based question answering
+## Advantages of RAG
-1. RAG can answer based on facts not learned during the LLM training, without the need for fine-tuning.
-This is more relevant for specific knowledge domains such as internal company docs or for data outside the cut-off used for LLM training
-2. RAG can provide traceability to its answers, enabling users to identify the sources of information
-3. When passing source documents as prompts, LLMs are limited by context length.
-Even with newer models that supports longer contexts it is not performant to pass the entire knowledge base into the prompt

-## Advantages of RAG over traditional chatbots
+RAG offers advantages over both LLM-based QA and traditional chatbots:
-1. LLMs handle out-of-distribution data better, so they perform better in situations where simple syntax parsing, pattern matching and database lookup are not adequate.
-And unlike traditional Chatbots, LLMs offer a more human-like interaction by understanding context, generating personalized responses.
-2. If the users query doesn't exactly match the question in our knowledge base, the response quality greatly suffers

-The combination of the retrieval model and the generation model allows for a more targeted and accurate generation of text.
-The retrieval model ensures that the generated text is grounded in relevant and reliable information, while the generation model adds creativity and fluency to the text.
-While it is possible to use a large language model (LLM) for both embedding and text generation, processing long documents through an LLM for populating vector store can be computationally expensive.
-Embedding models, unlike LLMs, are not encumbered with extraneous details required for next token prediction.
-Overall, separating the retrieval and generation tasks improves efficiency and precision.
+**LLM QA:**
+* Answers from externally retrieved facts without expensive fine-tuning
+* Provides traceability to cited information sources
+* Avoids constraints of fitting knowledge bases entirely within LLM context windows

+**Chatbots:**
+* Handles ambiguous, out-of-scope queries better through contextual understanding
+* Generates more human-like, personalized responses than rule-based systems

+The hybrid approach also has computational benefits.
+Dividing tasks between specialized models allows for:

+* Faster embedding retrieval calculations due to operating in lower dimensional space than LLM.
+* Lighter embedding models focused solely on relevance over language modeling.
+* Efficient division of labor where retrieval grounds highly precise generation.

+Overall, RAG leverages the strengths of both retrieval and language models.
+By anchoring flexible conversational abilities to verifiable facts, it offers a more robust framework for open-domain dialogue than previous paradigms alone.

 # Implementation
 In this blog post, we will develop a retrieval augmented generation (RAG) based LLM application from scratch.
 We will be building a chatbot that answers questions based on a knowledge base.
 For the knowledge base, we will use [E-commerce FAQ dataset](https://www.kaggle.com/datasets/saadmakhdoom/ecommerce-faq-chatbot-dataset).